 You are also protected if your land is currently in full compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be used to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Anchorage, Alaska Attorney Help?
+What Can A Anchorage, Alaska Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's necessary to seek competent legal representation.
 The counsel of an accomplished Anchorage, Alaska real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.